 But now I’ve fallen into that curse of focusing on details at the expense of feelings.
 Reading this book brought me to tears, made me laugh, and think about the many blessings I didn’t recognize as they arrived in my life. iO’s struggles reminded me that, at our best, humans are amazing.
 Even as I work to recover blocked memories, I realize I can, and will, survive whatever is revealed.
 Perhaps hope is the word I’m reaching for.

-** The Federal Trade Commission rules require bloggers to clearly identify when they have or will receive compensation.
-I will receive a small affiliate commission should you make a purchase after following any of the Amazon or Bookshop.org links in this post.
+Note that I will earn a small commission should you make a purchase after following any Bookshop.org links in my blog.